esufaj/JDBC-RRDB-Application-Program/README.md

 One task that game administrators have to do is to create new quests on a regular basis for the players.
 This involves making a new entry into the Quest table for the new quest for a future day with a given theme and region.
 And then assigning loot — adding to the Loot table — for the new quest.

-I have been automate this task with an application program, let us call it CreateQuest.
+I have automated this task with an application program, let us call it CreateQuest.
 It was created in Java using JDBC; so, CreateQuest.java.
 The app connects with Questeme's PostgreSQL database server at db with the RR-DB database to make the necessary updates on request.

 Specification: